 Most of us are familiar with the story of Adam and Eve in the garden of Eden.
-(If you’d like a refresher, you can read it here.)
-The disobedience of Adam and Eve is usually what gets our attention in this story, and this makes sense.
+What gets our attention is usually their disobedience, which makes sense.
 Disobeying God is a serious matter.

-But have you ever wondered what was so bad about eating the fruit of the tree of the knowledge of good and evil?
-How could doing that lead to the fall of all mankind?
-And when God told Adam and Eve not to eat of that tree, was He testing them, just to see whether they would obey Him?
+But have you ever wondered why it was so terrible to eat the fruit of the tree of the knowledge of good and evil?
+How could this lead to the fall of all mankind?
+And when God told Adam and Eve not to eat of that tree, was it just a test to see whether they would obey Him?

-Since Adam and Eve disobeyed God and ate of the tree of knowledge, God couldn’t just look the other way.
-His righteousness required Him to punish them and banish them from the garden.
+Since Adam and Eve disobeyed God by eating of the tree of knowledge, God couldn’t just look the other way.
+He’s absolutely righteous, and this righteousness required Him to punish them and banish them from the garden.

 But is that the whole story?

 The bigger problem